Let’s Make a Simply Multi-Color HTV Design

-As always, there are mistakes I made in my first attempts, but over time, I learn how to fix them and almost perfected how to make a multi-colored HTV shirt, so here we go:
+As always, there are mistakes I made in my first attempts, but over time, I learn how to fix them and almost perfected how to use HTV scraps in one cut, so here we go:

 - Do not forget that your Cricut will cut just a bit off the edge of your cutting square, so make sure you have a little bit of extra vinyl around the edges of where it is supposed to cut.
 You do not want to have most of a design done.
 Because with this method, it is hard to go back and re-cut that small piece.